 Wondering how often to water peace lily?
 I was too when my new houseplant arrived.
-Here’s what I found about the natural soil moisture conditions of peace lilies and how to re-create their favourite habitat in your home.
+Here’s what I found about the natural soil moisture conditions of peace lilies and how to re-create their favorite habitat in your home.

 Peace lilies should be kept in slightly damp soil at all times.
 These plants should always have access to fresh, clean water.
 Some indoor gardeners water peace lily every other day, while those in especially dry climates may need to water daily.
-Those in humid areas may only have to water once or twice a week.
-Peace lily plants do not need or want their soil to dry out between waterings.
+Plants in humid homes may only have to be watered once or twice a week.
+Peace lily plants do not need or want all their soil to dry out between waterings.
 Check the soil with your fingers or use a moisture meter to monitor dampness.

 Read on to learn more about the frequency of watering your peace lily and how to keep soil moisture levels appropriate for plant health.

 How to water a peace lily plant indoors